 Access to biological samples

-3) Incoming applications are assessed by the Scientific Board.
-The Board is made up of: 2 persons from SSI, among these the chairman, 1 person from the Danish Council for Independent Research | Medical Sciences, 1 person from the Danish Regions, and 1 person from the organisation Danish Patients.
+Incoming applications are assessed by the Scientific Board ("Indstillingsudvalget").
+The board consists of the following members: 2 representatives from Statens Serum Institut, including the chairman, 1 representative from the Danish Council for Independent Research | Medical Sciences, 1 representative from the Danish Regions, and 1 representative from the Danish Patients organization.
 The Scientific Board evaluates applications in the order they are received and responds no later than one month from receipt of a complete application.

 5) Samples are handed out